MSA/ethics

 px group is a fully integrated infrastructure solutions business that delivers innovative solutions for our clients by focusing on three key delivery areas: (i) operations and maintenance; (ii) energy solutions; and (iii) projects, engineering and consultancy.

-px delivers services across the UK, Europe and North America and contracts with business in the UK, EU and Worldwide for the supply of goods and services to px.
+px delivers services across the UK, Europe and North America and contracts with businesses in the UK, EU and Worldwide for the supply of goods and services to px.

 Policies

-px has policies in place that underpin its commitment to ethical business conduct. px’s Anti-Slavery and Human Trafficking Policy reflects its commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure slavery, human trafficking and human rights abuses are not taking place anywhere in its supply chains. px also has the following policies, which are kept under review:
+• Anti-Slavery and Human Trafficking Policy - reflects px’s commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective systems and controls to ensure slavery, human trafficking and human rights abuses are not taking place anywhere in its supply chains.

-• Anti-Bribery and Corruption Policy setting out a zero-tolerance approach to bribery and corruption and how staff can recognise and deal with bribery and corruption issues.
+• Anti-Bribery and Corruption Policy - sets out a zero-tolerance approach to bribery and corruption and details how employees can recognise and deal with bribery and corruption issues.

-• Whistleblowing Policy encouraging staff to report any wrongdoing including human rights violations such as slavery and human trafficking.
+• Whistleblowing Policy - encourages employees to report any wrongdoing including human rights violations such as slavery and human trafficking.

-• Procurement General Principles ensuring that px demonstrates and promotes professional and ethical behaviour with both suppliers and customers.
+• Procurement General Principles - ensures that px demonstrates and promotes professional and ethical behaviour with both suppliers and customers.

 Due Diligence Processes

-px recognises the importance of conducting appropriate due diligence on its supply chain.
-To identify and mitigate risk px has in place systems to:
+px is committed to acting ethically and with integrity in all of its business dealings and relationships. px recognises the importance of conducting appropriate due diligence on its supply chain.
+To identify and mitigate supply chain risk, px has in place systems to:

 • Identify and assess potential risk areas in its supply chains.